bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 ## Objective 1: Add a `fetch` request for states

 So far we’ve only had hard-coded data for our states, cities, and restaurants.
 Let’s start loading data from an API server, beginning with the list of states!

 ### Defining interfaces for `useState`

 When building React components, you may sometimes have local state variables that always change together, and thus would benefit by being in a single `useState()` variable together:

 @sourceref useState-with-interface.tsx
 @highlight 3-6, 9, 15-18, only

 In the example above, we have a `UserProfile` interface that keeps track of an `email` and `name`.
 We can use that interface when we call `useState()` so TypeScript is aware of the typing for the state variable and its setter.

 ### The `useEffect` Hook

-`useEffect` is a React Hook that lets you perform side effects in your functional components.
+`useEffect` is a React Hook that lets you perform side effects in your function components.
 It serves as a powerful tool to execute code in response to component renders or state changes.

 Here is an example component with `useEffect`: